Basic concepts

 The following notation is used in the documentation:

-{text}: states for the text that should be replaced by your own data (ID, search query, etc.)
+{text}: indicates the text that should be replaced with your own data (ID, search query, etc.)

 Get help

-If you have any questions about ONLYOFFICE Community Server, try to find them in the FAQ section first.
+If you have any questions about ONLYOFFICE Community Server, try the FAQ section first.

 You can request a feature or report a bug by posting an issue on GitHub.